plan4hub/yoda/README.md

 Yoda main features:
 * Multi-repository sprint planning and tracking.
 Support for estimation, tracking, burndown, velocity...
 * Highly configurable reports for issue statistics - ready to try on your GitHub data.
-* Configurable GitHub issue exporter.
+* Configurable GitHub issue exporter.ffurth
 * All data is stored in GitHub - no auxiliary database - single source of truth!
 * Tools for keeping milestones and labels in sync betweeen repositories.
 * No installation required.